nualagr/readnreviewed/README.md

 - Websites
   * [Am I Responsive](http://ami.responsivedesign.is/).
 Used to create the mock-up image showing the site as it would behave when viewed on desktop, mobile and tablet devices.
   * [Code Institute](https://codeinstitute.net/).
 Used to review concepts covered in preceding modules and walk-through projects.
   * [Coolors](https://coolors.co/ffbe0b-fb5607-ff006e-8338ec-3a86ff).
-Used to analyse the site logo to isolate the colours used within and to construct the colour palette for the site.
+Used to analyse the site logo to isolate the colours within and to construct the colour palette for the site.
   * [Emailjs](https://emailjs.com/).
 Used to connect EmailJS to gmail, create an email template, and use their Javascript library to trigger an email with dynamic variables that are populated from the Contact Us form.
+  * [Firefox Developer Tools](https://developer.mozilla.org/en-US/docs/Tools).
+Used to test the responsiveness of the site.
   * [Font Awesome](https://fontawesome.com/).
-Used to source the free icons that were used for the social media links in the footer and for the profile, home, edit, delete and search buttons.
+Used to source the free icons that were used for the social media links in the footer and for the profile, home, review, edit, delete, buy, reset, clear and search buttons.
   * [Google Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools).
 Used throughout the project to test the responsiveness of elements, to target and apply CSS styles during the design phase and to test the site's performance once built.
   * [Google Fonts](https://fonts.google.com/).
 Used to choose and source the font used in the body of the site.
   * [Github](https://github.com/).
-Used as a respository for all previous versions of the build.
+Used as a respository for the different versions of the build produced throughout development.
   * [Gitpod](https://www.gitpod.io/).
-This online IDE was used to build and develop the website.
+An online IDE used to build and develop the website.
   * [Heroku](https://www.heroku.com/).
 The cloud platform used to host the deployed site.
   * [Infoheap](https://infoheap.com/python-lint-online/).
 Used to validate the Python app.py code.
   * [jQuery](https://jquery.com/).
 This JavaScript library was used to traverse the DOM and used for dynamic event handling.